-DESIGN AND IMPLEMENT RELEVANT AND ENGAGING CURRICULUM to help students connect school learning to their life outside of school.
+DESIGN AND IMPLEMENT RELEVANT AND ENGAGING CURRICULUM to help students connect school learning to their lives outside of school.

-- Use simulations to place students in learning scenarios. - Create and choose curriculum that is relevant to students' lives.
-This can help increase student motivation and engagement. - → Develop an understanding of culturally responsive teaching strategies to honor students' cultural backgrounds and practices. - → Post word walls, visual content, resources in languages other than English, and pictures and stories of individuals and communities from diverse backgrounds on walls and shelves to represent the various identities, families, and community backgrounds of students. - Point out the relevancy of curriculum to help students understand how it is important to their lives. - Connect school-based learning with real-world topics such as Dynamath. - → Incorporate community-based problem-solving projects (such as a student project on the benefits and drawbacks of off-campus lunch) using project-based learning. - Link learning to college, career, and what it means to be a citizen. - Use current events and local happenings to connect to school-based material.
-For example, word problems can be written with a local context in mind. - → Field trips (such as History Colorado) and local history projects can help make learning authentic for students. - Invite guest speakers to help students understand how various skills can be used outside of school. - Design activities so that students are writing about their lives and what they want to accomplish. - Share how you use the content you teach in your life outside of school. - Give students choice in terms of activities and curricular materials, such as choosing a text to read.
+- Set an authentic purpose for the work students are doing. - Make connections to students' lives outside of school in order to give students relevant points of connection to the material. - Create and choose curriculum that is relevant to students' lives.
+This can help increase student motivation and engagement. - → Develop an understanding and repertoire of culturally responsive teaching strategies to honor and build off of students' cultural backgrounds and practices. - → Post word walls, visual content, resources in languages other than English, and pictures and stories of individuals and communities from diverse backgrounds on walls and shelves to represent the various identities, families, and community backgrounds of students. - Point out the relevancy of curriculum to help students understand how it is important to their lives. - Connect school-based learning with real-world topics. - → Incorporate community-based problem-solving projects (such as a student project on the benefits and drawbacks of off-campus lunch) using project based learning. - Link learning to college, career, and what it means to be a citizen. - Use current events and local happenings to connect to school-based material.
+For example, word problems can be written with the local context in mind. - Field trips (such as History Colorado) and local history projects can help make learning authentic for students. - Invite guest speakers (including students' family members) to help students understand how various skills can be used outside of school. - Design activities so that students are writing about their lives and what they want to accomplish. - Share how you use the content you teach in your life outside of school.